Prag8855/aab/content/contact.md

 Date_created: 2022-01-27
 ---

+Hi, I'm Nicolas. <mark>**I am currently on vacation**</mark> and I will not check my emails.
+You must [find someone else to help you](/guides/questions-about-berlin).

-Hi, I'm Nicolas.
-You can contact me to…
+When I am back, you can contact me to...

 - **Ask a question**
     Please [ask the right people](/guides/questions-about-berlin) first.
 I would love to help you, but I get a lot of questions, and I don't have enough time to answer everyone.
 I can't give legal or financial advice.
 I can't answer visa and residence permit questions.